 Three years later, in 1936, as WWII unfolded in Italy, the political climate proved unfriendly to Jewish families like the Pontecorvos, so Bruno moved to Paris to work with Irène and Frédéric Joliot-Curie (Close, 2015).
 Many intellectuals preferred Russian communism to German and Axis Power Italian fascism.
 Among those individuals was Frédéric, who would profoundly influence Bruno, turning him into a devout communist.
 Bruno’s political choice would one day affect his security clearance and coerce him into an unfortunate exile.

-As the Germans flooded into northern , fled300 miles .
+As the Germans flooded into northern France, Bruno fled south 300 miles by bicycle.
 He escaped WWII in Europe with his wife and daughter to Tulsa, Oklahoma, where he worked on neutron logging to identify likely oil reserves.
 Unknown to him, this experience would become helpful in developing the heavy water nuclear reactor at Chalk River Laboratory in Canada (Close, 2015).